Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Simulation Results

 \section{Simulation Results}

-In \Cref{sec:results}, we derived an approximation of the mean response time under MSFQ in the one-or-all case.
+In \Cref{sec:results}, we derived an approximation of the mean response time under an MSFQ policy in the one-or-all case.
 This raises two important questions.
 First, how does MSFQ compare to other non-preemptive scheduling policies in the one-or-all case?
 And second, how do these results generalize to workloads with additional classes of jobs?
 To address these questions, we now evaluate MSFQ and several policies from the literature, comparing the mean response time predicted by our theoretical results to simulations of various other policies.
-Specifically, we compare against MSF, against the First-Fit backfilling policy \cite{grosof-2023-serverfilling}, and against the nonpreemptive Markovian Service Rate policy (nMSR) \cite{chen2025improving}.
-We will show that our approximations from \Cref{sec:results} are highly accurate, and that MSFQ can outperform all competitor policies by orders of magnitude.
+Specifically, we compare MSF against the First-Fit BackFilling policy \cite{grosof-2023-serverfilling}, and against the nonpreemptive Markovian Service Rate policy (nMSR) \cite{chen2025improving}.
+We will show that our approximations from \Cref{sec:results} are highly accurate, and that MSFQ significantly outperforms all competitor policies.

 We begin by simulating policies in the one-or-all case in \Cref{sec:sim-one-or-all} to show that our response time analysis is accurate and that MSFQ is by far the best of the non-preemptive scheduling policies.
-We then provide two natural generalizations of MSFQ to workloads with more than two job classes.
+We then study two natural generalizations of MSFQ to workloads with more than two job classes.
 We show that these generalizations, Adaptive Quickswap and Static Quickswap, perform well under more general workloads using both synthetic traces (\cref{sec:sim-general}) and traces from the Google Borg cluster scheduler (\cref{sec:sim-borg}).

 For simulation results, we wrote a discrete event simulation framework specifically developed for MSJ systems.
 Our simulator implements a wide range of scheduling policies and can either generate synthetic workloads or use real-world traces.
-This framework will be made available on GitHub (omitted for anonymity).
+This framework is available on GitHub\footnote{\href{https://github.com/NeDS-Lab/mjqm-simulator/}{https://github.com/NeDS-Lab/mjqm-simulator/}}.